Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Discontinued

-The Yamaha version has "YAMAHA" and "TRS-PRO" stamped upside down on the upper baseplate and the same inward-facing licensing statement on the tail.
+The Yamaha version has "YAMAHA" and "TRS-PRO" stamped upside down on the upper baseplate.
 It first appears on the 1994 RGX Series.
-Yamaha never made a lot of left hand guitars, but the 1996 Yamaha RGX 421DL, made in Taiwan used this tremolo.
+Yamaha never made a lot of left hand guitars, but the 1995 Yamaha RGX 421DL, made in Taiwan used this tremolo.
+Here is a surviving example.
 Yamaha continued to use it on their RGX Series until the mid 2000s.

 Takeuchi TRS-PRO7